A Journey Through Europe’s Chocolate Wonders

 Bringing chocolate treasures home requires planning:

-Always carry precious chocolate purchases in carry-on luggage, never checked bags
+Always carry chocolate in your carry-on luggage, not in checked bags.

 Beyond Tasting: Immersive Chocolate Experiences

-To truly understand European chocolate culture, look beyond shops to these experiences:
+To understand European chocolate culture, look beyond shops:

 Chocolate Vocabulary Crash Course